 The dry Outback was the highlight of the North Queensland leg of the trip which started in the hot and humid Cairns.
 A trip out to the Sooty Tern colony on Michaelmas Cay, the Daintree Region, the increasingly drier interior around Kingfisher Lodge, Mareeba, the Atherton Tablelands and the super Georgetown Outback.
 In the south O'Reilly's was great for the troublesome species and the dry interior of New South Wales area again outshone the coast.
 Wildlife highlights include feeding Rock Wallabies from the hand and having a Galah on my shoulder purring.

-Latest Gallery Updated :- Texas May 2008
+Latest Gallery Updated :- Uganda June 2005

 Israel March 2016